blog / design elements

 Dynamic patterns form the essence of a contemporary outdoor screen, where bespoke elevations, augmented by a versatile design ethos, enhance precious daylight in a myriad of urban settings.
 In this North London garden, near Highbury Corner, the blueprint of its shared boundaries conveys resourceful and creative methods utilised to distinguish neighbourly zoning, where a sympathetic, well-detailed approach produces practical design solutions.
 Whichever pattern we detail, its rhythmic composition invariably forms an intrinsic element of the overall garden design layout, defining effective techniques to lessen the impact of otherwise a mere, utilitarian object.

-We utilise polypropylene to create vibrant privacy screens, and where there's an existing vertical metal railing, we weave flexible webbing amongst the handy balusters to produce colourful, screen tapestries.
+We utilise polypropylene to create vibrant privacy screens, and where there's an existing vertical metal railing, we weave flexible webbing between the handy balusters to produce colourful, screen tapestries.
 The seating area in this Shad Thames roof garden presents a view of an internal courtyard, yet is overlooked by nearby windows.
 While we couldn't construct a high enough barrier, as the building is conserved, we designed a pattern of green and brown straps, utilising two sizes.
 The webbing was fastened by chrome rivets at each end, fixed into a fold in the material, where its fabric undulations create dynamic, three-dimensional rhythm, and highlight the yellow grasses in front.

 The horizontal hardwood screen in this expansive Covent Garden rooftop accomplishes a multitude of versatile functions, where a solid partition provides safety, as its low parapet wall is situated six floors high, and conceals a lacklustre view.
 Mediterranean rooftop planting benefits warmth and wind shelter, amid this minimalist, slatted Balau backdrop which highlights textural, foliar essence.
 An outdoor speaker fixed to the screen's top board enhances alfresco ambience, linked to a surround sound system, while mellow roof terrace lighting ties in this entire multifunctional composition cohesively.